Writing Through Change

 Followed by a reception.
 Signed books will be available for sale.

-5:45 PM | Doors Open, Attendees check-in on the 2nd Floor of Healy Hall for tickets
+5:30 PM | Doors Open, Attendees check-in on the 2nd Floor of Healy Hall for tickets

-6:30 PM | A Performance by the Laboratory for Global Performance and Politics
+6:30 PM | A Performance by The Laboratory for Global Performance and Politics

-The Lab presents the first public performance of an original work
+The Laboratory for Global Performance & Politics presents the first public performance of an original work-in-progress

 Conceived, Adapted and Directed by Derek Goldman, from the work of Salman Rushdie

-“What’s the use of stories that aren’t even true?”
-That question—posed by a child in Salman Rushdie’s Haroun and the Sea of Stories—sits at the heart of THE USE OF STORIES, an original performance exploring why stories matter in moments of fracture, censorship, and fear.
-Weaving Haroun with Rushdie’s luminous reflections on encountering The Wizard of Oz in boyhood, the piece moves between myth and memory, childhood wonder and adult reckoning, to examine storytelling as both refuge and resistance.
-Featuring leading professional performers alongside a chorus of students and community members, THE USE OF STORIES blends spoken text, music, and evocative imagery to create a shared theatrical meditation on imagination, plurality, and freedom.
-The performance explores who gets to decide what counts as “true,” why doubt and imagination are so often treated as threats, and how stories—true and untrue alike—help us find our way, again and again, back home.
+The Use of Stories takes this child’s question from Salman Rushdie’s Haroun and the Sea of Stories as its point of departure, exploring why storytelling matters in moments of fear, fracture, and censorship.
+Interweaving Haroun with Rushdie’s reflections on discovering The Wizard of Oz in boyhood, the performance moves between myth and memory, childhood wonder and adult reckoning, revealing stories as acts of refuge and resistance.
+Featuring leading professional performers and a chorus of students and community members, the piece blends spoken text, live music, and movement to explore who decides what is “true,” why imagination is treated as a threat, and how stories help us find our way home.

 8:00-8:30 PM | Book Sale and Reception in Healy Foyer